emma-andrews/cis-notes/04 - Reference Monitor/UNIX Access Control.md

 - practical model for end users
 	- involves some policy specification
 - **mode bits** - first column in `ls -al`
-	- defines read, write, and execute for each user group
+	- defines read, write, and execute for user, group, and other
 	- extra flag if file is directory
 - example access matrix
 	- suppose private key file for subject $J$ is object $O_1$